Map Your Trails with Trail Run Project

 2. Go Explore

 Trail Run Project is built by runners like you.
-Record your runs to help guide others.
+Record your trails to help guide others.

 Before you get started: Check out your area on Trail Run Project to see what's already been mapped.

 Trails are added individually and in their entirety.
-Featured runs are suggested routes that often use multiple trails.
+Recommended Routes are local favorite routes that often use multiple trails.

-More details about the difference between Trails and Featured Runs.
+More details about the difference between Trails and Recommended Routes.

-- Go for a run and use your favorite GPS device or a smartphone app to record it (Strava, MotionX, MyTracks, etc).
+- Head out and use the Trail Run Project app or your favorite GPS device or a smartphone app to record it (Strava, MotionX, etc).

 - Think guidebook: pick a popular route that starts and ends at a common trailhead.